Frequently asked questions

 I’m studying at a university outside of Finland and I would like to have a transfer to UTA.
 How could I make my transfer successful?

-Direct transfer of studies to the UTA from another university is not possible.
-This means that if you are interested in studying at our university in English, you will have to apply normally for Master's Degree Programmes taught in English.
+Direct transfer of studies to UTA from another university is not possible.
+This means that if you are interested in studying at our university in English, you will have to apply normally for Master's degree programmes taught in English.

 I want to apply to one of your Master’s programmes but I have not graduated yet.
 Can I still apply?

 Yes.
-If you have not yet graduated, you will need to submit, by the application deadline, your current transcript of records, a statement of the courses you are still taking, and your estimated graduation date.
+If you have not yet graduated, you will need to submit, by the application deadline, your latest transcript of records, a statement of the course units you are still taking, and your estimated graduation date.
 You will also need to submit an officially attested copy of your degree certificate, usually by the end of July of the year of student intake.